derdoktor667/ESP32_FC/README.md

 ---

-## ✨ Key Features
+## ✨ Implemented
+- **Web Application Configurator**: Developed a comprehensive web-based UI in the `/webapp` directory that connects via the Web Serial API.
+It now features an 'Info' tab as the default, displaying general software and hardware information (firmware version, system status).
+Other tabs (3D View, Motor Settings, PID Settings, Receiver Settings, Raw Log) are initially disabled and become available only after data is successfully received from the ESP32.
+The web app is served locally via a Python HTTPS server using a self-signed certificate.
+  - **Web App Connection Fix**: Resolved an issue where the 'Connect' button in the web app was unresponsive due to a JavaScript syntax error and missing `releaseLock()` calls in the disconnect logic.
+  - **Improved 3D Quadcopter Representation**: Enhanced the 3D model in the web app to include a central body, arms, propellers, and a flight direction marker, providing a more realistic visual representation.
+  - **Web App Communication Fix (Settings JSON)**: Corrected the JSON output format for the `get_settings` command in `CommunicationManager.cpp` to properly wrap settings in a `{"settings": {...}}` object, ensuring the web app correctly receives and processes settings and activates all tabs.
+- **Permanent API Mode**: Removed the 2-second safety timeout from the `CommunicationManager`.
+Once activated via the `api` command, the firmware now remains in API mode until the next reboot, simplifying client interaction.
+- **Firmware Versioning**: Added `FIRMWARE_VERSION` constant and corresponding CLI/API commands to retrieve the current firmware version (0.2.6).
+- **Major API Refactoring (Settings Registry)**: Overhauled the `CommunicationManager` to use a data-driven 'Settings Registry' for handling `get`/`set` commands.
+This major refactoring replaced large, hard-to-maintain `if-else` blocks with a centralized, iterable registry, dramatically improving code clarity, reducing redundancy, and making the addition of new settings trivial.
+  - **Settings Registry Refinements**:
+    - Consolidated the `Setting` struct definition into `CommunicationManager.h` to ensure global accessibility.
+    - Integrated the `ArduinoJson` library (`ArduinoJson.h`) for robust JSON serialization and deserialization.
+    - Corrected the scope and definition of `settingsRegistry` and `numSettings` by moving them to `CommunicationManager.cpp` and explicitly prefixing them with `CommunicationManager::`.
+    - Replaced `s.valuePtr` with `s.value` in `CommunicationManager.cpp` for consistency with the `Setting` struct definition.
+    - Ensured correct handling of `SettingType::UINT8` across all communication functions (`_printGetResponse`, `_printSetResponse`, `_handleDumpCommand`, `_handleDumpJsonCommand`).

-*   **Enhanced CLI/API Error Handling & Documentation**: Implemented a more robust error handling mechanism for `set` commands in both CLI and API modes, providing specific details about invalid formats, unknown parameters, invalid values, and out-of-range inputs.
-The `README.md` now includes a dedicated API Reference section detailing endpoints, JSON structures, and error responses, significantly improving user feedback and programmatic client integration.
+- **Enhanced CLI/API Error Handling**: Implemented a more robust error handling mechanism for `set` commands in both CLI and API modes.
+Error responses now provide specific details about invalid formats, unknown parameters, invalid values, and out-of-range inputs, significantly improving user feedback and programmatic client integration.
-*   **Maintainable & Extensible API**: The CLI/API command processor has been completely refactored.
-It now uses a data-driven 'Settings Registry' instead of brittle `if-else` chains.
-This makes the code cleaner, more robust, and significantly easier to extend with new settings.
-*   **Safety-First API Mode**: The API mode now includes a critical safety timeout.
-If a client disconnects without warning, the firmware automatically returns to flight mode, ensuring the drone does not remain in a non-responsive state.
-*   **User-Friendly CLI**: The command-line interface has been significantly improved with a detailed, categorized `help` menu, making it easier than ever to configure and debug the flight controller.
+- **API Stability Enhancement**: The `get_settings` command handler was refactored to prevent a critical race condition.
+A mutex flag now temporarily pauses the high-frequency `live_data` stream while the settings are being transmitted, preventing the two streams from corrupting each other and crashing the device.
+This ensures a robust and stable API connection, especially when fetching the initial configuration.
+- **Calibrate IMU Button in Web App**: Added a 'Calibrate IMU' button to the 3D view in the web application.
+This button sends a `calibrate_imu` command to the ESP32 and simultaneously resets the 3D model's orientation to zero, providing a convenient way to re-calibrate and visualize the IMU data.
+- **IMU Initialization Fix**: Corrected a redundant IMU initialization that occurred during startup, streamlining the boot process.
-*   **Robust & Reliable Configuration**: Settings management has been completely overhauled.
-The firmware now reliably loads settings from flash and automatically saves a default configuration on the first boot, ensuring predictable behavior.
+- **Robust Settings Persistence**: The logic for loading and saving settings has been completely overhauled.
+The firmware now correctly loads saved settings from flash, and if none are found (e.g., on first boot), it generates and saves a default configuration.
+This makes the initial setup and configuration management much more reliable.
-*   **Enhanced Code Quality & Reliability**: Significant project-wide cleanup, including removal of unused code, redundant includes, and resolution of a DShot mode persistence bug, leading to a more robust and maintainable codebase.
-*   **Clean Modular Architecture**: The firmware is built on two primary components: a `FlightController` class that handles only real-time flight tasks, and a `CommunicationManager` class that manages all serial I/O, providing a clear separation of concerns.
+- **Enhanced CLI Help**: The `help` command in the CLI has been significantly improved.
+It now displays a well-structured, categorized list of all available settings, making the CLI more user-friendly and self-documenting.
+- **Comprehensive Project Cleanup and Professionalization**: Extensive cleanup performed across the codebase, including:
+  - **Standardized Programmer Headers**: All relevant `.h` and `.cpp` files now include a consistent programmer header with author, date, and license information.
+  - **Improved Code Comments**: Enhanced clarity and consistency of inline comments throughout the project, adhering to the `//` style.
+  - **Removal of Redundant Comments**: Eliminated self-explanatory or outdated comments.
+  - **Consistent Logging**: Standardized informational `Serial.println` messages with an "INFO: " prefix.
+  - **Magic Number Elimination**: Replaced hardcoded numerical literals with named `static constexpr` constants for improved readability and maintainability.
+This includes defining NVS keys as `static constexpr const char*` and introducing constants for invalid receiver channel values, and a constant for microseconds to seconds conversion.
+  - **Removal of Unused Variables and Redundant Includes**: Further optimization of the codebase.
+  - **Elimination of Duplicate Code**: Ensured no redundant code blocks exist.
+  - **Corrected JSON String Escaping**: Fixed all JSON string literal escaping issues in `CommunicationManager.cpp` for robust API communication.
+  - **Corrected `Serial.readStringUntil` Usage**: Ensured proper character literal usage.
+- **DShot Mode Persistence Fix**: Resolved an issue where the DShot mode setting (`dshotMode`) was not correctly persisting across reboots.
+The fix involved changing the internal NVS key name from `motor.dshot_mode` to `dshot_mode_val` to avoid a subtle conflict within the Preferences library, while maintaining the original CLI command interface.
+- **Major Refactoring**: The entire project has been refactored to separate flight logic from communication.
+The new `CommunicationManager` class now handles all serial CLI and API interactions, while `FlightController` focuses solely on flight tasks.
+- **Robust JSON-based API**: A dedicated, machine-readable API mode (`api`) provides clean, JSON-only communication.
-*   **Robust Tri-Mode Serial Interface**: The `CommunicationManager` provides three distinct operating modes for maximum flexibility:
+- **Tri-Mode Serial Interface**: The `CommunicationManager` manages three modes (`FLIGHT`, `CLI`, `API`).
-    *   **FLIGHT Mode**: The default, silent mode for normal flight operations.
-    *   **API Mode**: A machine-readable JSON interface optimized for programmatic clients and external applications.
-    *   **CLI Mode**: A human-readable command-line interface for manual debugging.
-*   **High-Performance JSON API**: The `api` mode provides a clean, JSON-only interface.
-Settings can be fetched with a single `get_settings` command, and a separate, high-frequency `live_data` stream provides real-time attitude and status with minimal overhead.
+- **Automatic JSON Live Data Stream**: In `api` mode, the firmware automatically streams lean JSON objects with live flight data.
+- **Robust Web App API Parsing**: Enhanced the web application's `main.js` to include explicit documentation of expected JSON API structures and implemented robust runtime checks within `handleIncomingData` to ensure reliable parsing of incoming data, improving the web app's stability and user experience.
+- **MPU6050 LPF Status**: Confirmed that the MPU6050's Digital Low-Pass Filter (DLPF) is not explicitly configured in the `Mpu6050Imu` class.
+The `ESP32_MPU6050` library provides internal mechanisms to configure the DLPF via register access, but lacks a direct public method for this purpose.
 - **Stack Overflow Prevention**: The `FlightController` pauses the main flight pipeline when the API mode is active to ensure stable communication.
-- **Configurable MPU6050 LPF**: Integrated Digital Low-Pass Filter (DLPF) bandwidth setting into `FlightControllerSettings` and `Mpu6050Imu`, allowing configurable filtering for IMU data.
-This setting is exposed via CLI/API and persisted in NVS.
+- **MPU6050 LPF Configuration**: Integrated Digital Low-Pass Filter (DLPF) bandwidth setting into `FlightControllerSettings` and `Mpu6050Imu`, allowing configurable filtering for IMU data.
-- **IMU Calibration Zeroing**: Modified the IMU calibration process to set the current orientation as the "horizontal zero position" for attitude calculations by resetting the Madgwick filter after sensor calibration.
+- **IMU Calibration Zeroing**: Modified the IMU calibration process to set the current orientation as the "horizontal zero position" by resetting the Complementary filter after sensor calibration.
-- **CommunicationManager Refactoring for Readability**: Significantly improved the readability and maintainability of `CommunicationManager.cpp` by extracting complex parsing, validation, and mode-specific logic into dedicated helper functions.
-This reduced nesting and made the command handling more explicit and easier to understand.
+- **CommunicationManager Refactoring for Readability**: Simplified `_handleSetCommand` and `_handleSerialInput` in `CommunicationManager.cpp` by extracting parsing, validation, and mode-specific logic into dedicated helper functions, significantly reducing nesting and improving clarity.
-*   **High-Performance Motor Control**: Employs hardware-accelerated DShot for low-latency, high-resolution communication with ESCs.
-*   **Configurable MPU6050 LPF**: Integrated Digital Low-Pass Filter (DLPF) bandwidth setting for the MPU6050, allowing users to tune sensor noise filtering.
-*   **IMU Calibration Zeroing**: The IMU calibration now sets the current physical orientation as the "horizontal zero position" for attitude calculations, simplifying setup.
-*   **Flexible Control System**: Supports interchangeable receiver protocols (i-BUS, PPM) and features **configurable channel mapping**.
-*   **Centralized & Persistent Configuration**: All tunable parameters are organized in a single `FlightControllerSettings` struct and are reliably saved to and loaded from flash memory.
+- **Complementary Filter for Attitude Estimation**: Replaced the Madgwick filter with a Complementary filter for robust attitude estimation, combining gyroscope and accelerometer data.
+- **Betaflight-like Filtering with Biquad Filters**: Implemented multi-stage filtering using `BiquadFilter` for both gyroscope and accelerometer data, allowing for more effective noise reduction and improved attitude stability.
+A general `filterSampleFreq` parameter was introduced for all filters.

 ---